Planning Methodology and Assumptions

 After the initial analyses portion of the 10-Year Assessment was completed, “All Project” models were built.
 The “All Project” models were built with all planned and proposed projects included as well as the majority of the provisional projects.
 The provisional projects included are needed to address system limitations found in the ten year planning horizon, that were not addressed by proposed and planned projects.
-These models are more indicative of the expected system configurations for the three study years than “Project Deficient” models.
+These models are more indicative of the expected system configurations and performance for the three study years than “Project Deficient” models.
 The “All Project” models are more likely to reflect the projects ATC includes in regional models.
 As part of the 10-Year Assessment, contingency analyses are performed on each of the “All Project” models.
 These analyses will verify whether the planned, proposed and provisional projects included in the models will resolve issues revealed in the 10-Year Assessment process and will not introduce any new limitations.

 Load, Dispatch and Interchange Profiles